Winnie Shaw: Personal life

 Winnie Shaw was born in Glasgow on 18 January 1947, the second and youngest child of Winifred Mason, also a tennis player who was Scottish national champion in 1930 and 1933, and journalist Angus Shaw.

 Career

 Shaw was a three-time winner of the Scottish Grass Court Championships in 1965, 1966 and 1970, three-time runner-up in the Scottish Hard Court Championships and twice runner-up in the British Hard Court Championships.
+At the 1970 Queen's Club Championships Shaw became the last British woman to reach the singles final at Queens until 2026.
+She was within three points of winning the final against Margaret Court (Court was down 2–6, 0–5 and 0–15), but lost.
+Shaw did, however, win the Mixed Doubles with Owen Davidson.

-In Grand Slam events, her best progress was reaching the Australian Open semifinals in 1970 and 1971, and the Wimbledon quarterfinals in the same seasons.
+In Grand Slam events, Shaw's best progress was reaching the Australian Open semifinals in 1970 and 1971, and the Wimbledon quarterfinals in the same seasons.

 In doubles events, Shaw reached the finals of both the mixed doubles (1971) and the ladies doubles (1972) at the French Open.
 She also made it to the ladies doubles semifinals at the US Open and Australian Open on two occasions each, and to the semifinal at Wimbledon in 1972, playing with another player from Scotland, Joyce Williams.

 She represented Great Britain in the Wightman Cup and the Federation Cup teams between 1966 and 1972.